TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_event_weight_ - Default: 1 - The default selection weight each event should use.\
 _ttt_randomat_event_hint_ - Default: 1 - Whether the Randomat should print what each event does when they start.\
 _ttt_randomat_event_hint_chat_ - Default: 1 - Whether hints should also be put in chat.\
 _ttt_randomat_event_history_ - Default: 10 - How many events should be kept in history.
-Events in history will are ignored when searching for a random event to start.
+Events in history will are ignored when searching for a random event to start.\
+\
+_ttt_randomat_always_silently_trigger_ - Default: "" - Specify an event ID to always trigger that event silently at the start of each round.
+E.g. "basics" for the "Back to Basics" randomat

 # Newly added randomats